tigitlabs/dev-container/README.md

 ### Github Actions

-Best starting point to adappt the repositiry to your needs is by understanding the Workflow files.
+Best starting point to adapt the repository to your needs is by understanding the Workflow files.

 #### Workflows